 The Kansas Department of Health and Environment, specifically the Bureau of Waste Management or BWM, is responsible for implementing and enforcing solid and hazardous waste regulations in the state.
-The Pollution Prevention Institute, or PPI, works in various waste management and waste prevention areas including, food recovery, beneficial reuse and hazardous waste regulatory compliance.
+The Pollution Prevention Institute, or PPI, works in various waste management and waste prevention areas including food recovery, beneficial reuse and hazardous waste regulatory compliance.

 Sustainable Materials Management